 As part of looking for universities away from home, we’re sure that the topic of funding and scholarships has come up.
 Our team has taken the information from the official DU website and created a “cheat sheet” for you to refer to.
 Below is the tuition breakdown to help incoming students visualize the possible costs of being a DU student.
 We have additional resources and links to help aid your journey in both finding the right university fit for you and along your admission process!

 1. The Merit Scholarship

 The first and most common scholarship available for DU students is the Merit Scholarship.
-You can be awarded scholarships from $10,000 to $28,000 with an additional $3,000 for housing if you apply for DU as a first-year student.
-If you apply to DU as a transfer student from other higher-education institutions, the Merit scholarship ranges from $5,000 to $21,000.
+You can be awarded scholarships from $10,000 to $30,000 with an additional $3,000 for housing if you apply for DU as a first-year student.
+If you apply to DU as a transfer student from other higher-education institutions, the Merit scholarship ranges from $8,000 to $22,000 (as of the 2023-2024 school year).
 All admitted students will receive a merit scholarship, meaning if you are an international student, you will also receive a Merit Scholarship.
 The scholarship is a fixed amount, meaning that you will get the same amount for all four years at DU if you choose to attend for 4 years.
 Being a full-time student (at least 12 credits per quarter) is a must to remain eligible for the scholarship.
 In addition to that, you also have to maintain Satisfactory Academic Progress.

 2. Talent Scholarship

 This scholarship is awarded based on a student’s achievements in sports, music, or theater and art.